 For more detailed information please go to www.pauldavid.co.nz

-Sarah Wroe MA (Hons) (Cantab) has over 15 years’ experience as a litigator, both as a barrister in the UK for 8 years and a solicitor here in New Zealand since 2011.
-She has been at the independent bar since 2017.
+Sarah Wroe MA (Hons) (Cantab) has been a litigator since 1998 when she began her career as a barrister in England.
+She started practising as a solicitor in New Zealand in 2011 and has been at the independent bar since 2017.

-Sarah acts for a broad range of clients primarily in property-related disputes covering building defects, unit title disputes and issues arising from the ownership, sale and purchase or leasing of property.
+Sarah acts for a broad range of clients primarily in property-related disputes covering building defects and construction contracts, unit title disputes and issues arising from the ownership, sale and purchase or leasing of property.
 She has also acted for insurers and policyholders in insurance litigation with a particular focus on property damage and professional indemnity insurance.
 She can provide advice on coverage issues and representation in any negotiations or litigation.
-Her general litigation practice covers contractual disputes, emergency applications and liquidations.
+Her general litigation practice covers contractual disputes and emergency applications.
+She is on the panel of the Sports Tribunal of New Zealand and is a member of the Australia and New Zealand Sports Law Association.
+Sarah is an approved legal aid provider for civil cases.

 For more information please go to www.sarahwroe.co.nz